openshift/enhancements/enhancements/storage/csi-migration.md

 In OCP, we can easily set those feature gates by using the [FeatureGate] (https://docs.openshift.com/container-platform/4.7/nodes/clusters/nodes-cluster-enabling-features.html) Custom Resource.
 OCP operators read this resource and restart their operands with the appropriate features enabled.
 However, this approach alone is not acceptable for CSI migration because the feature flags might be switched across components in _any_ arbitrary order.
 That being said, our approach is intended to make the Attach Detach Controller resilient to this issue.

-We plan to submit an upstream patch that allows the Attach Detach Controller to have its own custom feature gates, independent from Kube Controller Manager.
+That being said, **we propose to carry a patch in OCP's Attach Controller to force-enable the CSI Migration feature gates there**.

+The carry-patch would only affect the Attach Detach Controller, other parts of Kube Controller Manager, like the PersistentVolume Controller, would still obey the flags passed to the Kube Controller Manager.
+In order to do this the least invasive way possible, we will refactor the upstream code to allow the carry-patch to be minimal and self-contained.
+An existing PoC [is available](https://github.com/openshift/kubernetes/pull/601) to demonstrate how this would look like.

+This patch would be carried over in OCP until all in-tree storage plugins are migrated to CSI, which should happen around 3 or 4 releases.
-In addition to that, we propose to add a carry-patch to Attach Controller in OCP that enables CSI Migration of some storage plugins.
-Initially we would start with Cinder and GCP, so that we are aligned with the goals of [CCMO](https://github.com/openshift/enhancements/pull/463).
+Initially we would start with Cinder and GCP (_CSIMigrationGCE_ and _CSIMigrationCinder_ flags), so that we are aligned with the goals of both upstream and [CCMO](https://github.com/openshift/enhancements/pull/463).
+In subsequent OCP releases we would proceed with EBS, vSphere and Azure (_CSIMigrationAWS_, _CSIMigrationvSphere_ and _CSIMigrationAzureFile_), without a predefined order.

-That way, when deciding about using either the CSI driver or the in-tree plugin, the Attach Detach Controller will **only** rely on the information propagated by the node.
+With this patch, when deciding about using either the CSI driver or the in-tree plugin, the Attach Detach Controller will **only** rely on the information propagated by the node.
 In other words, Attach Detach Controller will start considering which plugin to use (in-tree or CSI) on a node basis only.
-Other controllers from Kube Controller Manager, like the PersistentVolume Controller, will still obey the flags passed to the Kube Controller Manager.

 #### Benefits

 The biggest benefit of this approach is that we do not need to worry about the ordering in which components are restarted with the CSI migration flags switched on or off.
 Migration flags can be switched on or off across components in any order.

 Another benefit is that this approach should not break downgrades once CSI Migration becomes GA.
 In OCP, a downgrade is fundamentally a regular upgrade to an older version.
-That means that CVO downgrades components in the same order as it upgrades them: connntrol-plane first, nodes later.
+That means that CVO downgrades components in the same order as it upgrades them: control-plane first, nodes later.
 This would impose an issue if the user downgraded from a version with CSI Migration enabled to a version with CSI Migration disabled.
 With the above patch in the downgraded version, that would not be a problem.

 It is important to notice that, with this carry-patch in OCP, Attach Detach Controller will _not_ change its current behaviour as long as nodes are not migrated to CSI, which is the default behaviour in OCP 4.8.